xjjjack/super-resolution-waat/README.md

 * Platform: Android

 * Description: an Android application to deploy the model by using the .pt file.
-Now it can smoothly handle the image that size < 200*200 and compare the two images in the interface.
+*     For the ESRT model it could smoothly handle the image that size < 200*200 and compare the two images in the interface.
+*     The bicubic++ and the FASRNet could run all the images have lower resolution than 720p on the edge devices

 ### Example: